 The area under the eyes is a common cosmetic concern.
 Issues in this area are often associated with looking tired.
 If you have dark circles under your eyes, you’ve undoubtedly tried every brightening cream but have not found the fix; this non-surgical treatment is for you.
 Tear troughs can be treated with dermal fillers, which help disguise eye bags and smooth the transition between the lower eyelid and the cheek that can last six months to a year.

 What are tear troughs?

 Tear troughs are the hollows between the lower Eyelid and the cheeks.
 In many cases, tear troughs are genetic rather than a result of aging and often appear even in the teenage years.
 Tear troughs can be corrected by injecting dermal filler directly in the groove between the lower eyelid and cheek.
 This lifts the tear trough to the lower Eyelid and cheek level, smoothing the area’s appearance.
-Normally the type of filler used is hyaluronic acid filler, such as Restylane, Belotero, and Juvederm, which in this case, Juvederm Volbella filler was used as it is the thinnest filler on the market.
+Normally the type of filler used is hyaluronic acid filler, such as Restylane, Belotero, and Juvederm.
+In this case, Juvederm Volbella filler was used as it is the thinnest filler on the market.
 Hyaluronic acid is a compound that your body makes naturally, so it’s unlikely to cause bad reactions, but it degrade over time, meaning that your fillers are temporary.

 A female in her mid 40’s came in with concerns regarding her tear troughs (under eyes).
 She had hollowness and black shadows surrounding this area due to weight loss.
 After carefully reviewing her options and keeping her medical history in mind, we decided to proceed with Juvederm Volbella fillers by using a blunt cannula allowing the needle to pass through, requiring only one poke.
-This specific procedure was done in under 15 minutes, including the numbing cream application process.
+This procedure was done in under 15 minutes, including the numbing cream application.